-It is the judge’s duty to hear and establish the facts of the case as well as to decide upon consideration of those facts whether there will be any remedy.
-Consideration of those facts will be supported by evidence so as to increase credibility.
-Evidence is a proof of facts, it is a way how to prove or disprove them.
-The rules on evidence must be distinguished some evidence is admissible in court and some evidence is inadmissible.
-If the evidence is inadmissible in court you will not be allowed to rely on it in your proceedings.
+It is the judge’s duty to hear and establish the facts of the case, as well as to decide, upon consideration of those facts, whether there will be any remedy.
+Consideration of those facts will be supported by evidence to increase credibility.
+The rules on evidence must be distinguished: some evidence is admissible in court and some is inadmissible.
+If the evidence is inadmissible in court, you will not be allowed to rely on it in your proceedings.
 The evidence which is admissible can have different weight depending on the type of evidence.
-Evidence includes witness evidence and evidence in the proceedings.

 Generally evidence is admissible in court if it is relevant to the facts of the case and if it is not excluded by legislation or rule of law.
-Sometimes exclusionary rules apply which make the evidence be inadmissible due to public policy or some specified conditions or safeguards.
-Evidence will not be admissible if it is privileged.
+Sometimes exclusionary rules apply which make the evidence inadmissible due to public policy or some specified conditions or safeguards.

 Categories of evidence

-If a person who is not an expert in a matter wants to give evidence in relation to the same and that evidence is merely an opinion on that matter the court has to be satisfied that that person is giving evidence of what he perceived. (e.g. opinion evidence on identity, age, affection between two people)
+If a person who is not an expert wants to give evidence on a matter and that evidence is merely an opinion, the court has to be satisfied that the person is giving evidence of what they perceived (eg, opinion evidence on identity, age, affection between two people).

 Evidence of character and previous convictions

 Some individuals may have a bad character or have previous criminal convictions.
-These will be admissible in civil proceedings this may however give rise to presumption that he committed that offence.
+These will be admissible in civil proceedings; this may however give rise to presumption that they committed that offence.

 Evidence which is considered privileged

-Notwithstanding its relevance, if the evidence is privileged it will not be allowed to be disclosed and this will render it to be inadmissible.
+No matter how relevant it is to the case, if evidence is privileged (eg, communications between a client and their lawyer or evidence which the State wants to keep secret in the public interest) it will not be allowed to be disclosed and this will render it to be inadmissible.